chop-cccr/RNA-CCCR-Pipeline/README.md

 5. User can input unzipped FASTQ file or gzipped files.
 The pipeline will detect it and make commands accordingly.

 ## MODULES NEEDED
+Load the following modules.
+These are necessary modules and you may run into errors if any of them are not loaded properly.
 ```bash
 #For nextflow
 export PATH= "NEXTFLOW_INSTALLATION_PATH":$PATH